Capital investment for regeneration

-- Richard Cairns, Society of Local Authority Chief Executives (Strategic Director Regeneration, Environment and Growth, West Dunbartonshire Council)
+- Richard Cairns, Strategic Director Regeneration, Environment and Growth, West Dunbartonshire Council, Society of Local Authority Chief Executives

-- Finance (Robert Emmott, Head of Finance, Comhairle Nan Eilean Siar)
+- Robert Emmott, Head of Finance, Comhairlie Nan Eilean Siar

-- Heads of Planning Scotland (Steve Rogers, Dumfries and Galloway Council)
+- Heads of Planning Scotland (Beverly Smith, Moray Council)

-- Scottish Enterprise (Alan McQuade, Director of Business Infrastructure)
+- Alan McQuade, Director of Business Infrastructure Scottish Enterprise

 If you have any questions on the fund, email them to firstname.lastname@example.org.
 Enter 'Request for further information' in the subject heading.